Last Updated on

-- Due to the release of progesterone in your body, you may feel puffed up and bloated.
+- Due to the increase in levels of progesterone in your body, you may feel puffed up and bloated.

 - Mild cramping in the stomach is a result of implantation and you must not worry about it.
 But if you experience severe cramping then, do tell your doctor all about it.

-- Implantation of the blastocyst into the uterus may also cause mild spotting which may be of pink, light red or brownish red colour.
+- Implantation of the blastocyst into the uterus may also cause mild spotting which may be of pink, light red or brownish-red in colour.
 Again, there is nothing to worry about till it lasts for more than a couple of days.

 - The fluctuating hormones will cause your mood to go on full swing.
 You will have no control of it.
 Just pray that people around you understand what you are going through and cooperate!
 After all, they will only last for about 12 weeks!

 - Morning sickness is one of the most common symptoms.
 About 90% of women get some sort of morning sicknesses like nausea or vomiting.
 It gets better after 9 weeks, so, just hold on!